Hamburger

 Netherlands

 Most nationals of the European Economic Area (EEA) and Switzerland are allowed to work in the Netherlands, although they should be registered.
-Other nationals should have a proper visa that allows them to work in the Netherlands.
+Other nationals should have a visa that allows them to work in the Netherlands.

 New Zealand